-- The run\daily\report.sh task reports on DCMs and managed filesystems (if run\filesystem\scan.sh has been run recently) and on all LSs.
-You must specify the time at which this report will run, in this case 3:00 AM. - The run\daily\drive\report.sh task generates a report showing tape drives that have requested or required cleaning since the report was last run.
+- At 3:00 AM, the run\daily\report.sh task reports on DCM MSPs and managed filesystems (if run\filesystem\scan.sh has been run recently) and on all LSs. - At 4:00 AM, the run\daily\drive\report.sh task generates a report showing tape drives that have requested or required cleaning since the report was last run.
 If the time that the report was last run cannot be determined, or if this is the first time that the report was run, the reporting period is the previous 24 hours.
-You must specify the time at which the report will run, in this case 4:00 AM.